 As we left the practice court and walked towards the stadium to watch him play his match from the nosebleeds, I couldn’t help but feel a little special, as if I had shared a special intimacy—a kind of bond—with Federer simply because I was the first to discover the practice session.
 I think I told myself that I was “first” because my curiosity and my passion for the sport (or at least the celebrity of the thing) was somehow special, and because we had so virtuously eschewed the food booths for dinner we had brought from home.

 In reality, if I had been the second, or third, or fiftieth fan to walk in I still would have gladly joined the adoring throng of autograph seekers and got mine.

 But such is the mind of a twelve-year-old who has just discovered a thing.

 Klaas Walhout graduated from Calvin in 2016 with majors in philosophy and religion.
-He has lived on the East Coast since then.
-He currently lives in Philadelphia, PA, where he spends his days (and sometimes nights) working as a hospital chaplain.
+After five years on the East Coast, he now lives in Grand Rapids, where he spends his days (and sometimes nights) working as a hospital chaplain.